headrotor/masto-pinb/README.md

 with the default 20 toot recall.

 This does not use the Mastodon pagination API so at most the 40 last toots (`--get_last 40`) can be retrieved on any run, including the first run.
-To backup more of your history requires more work than this simple script.
+To backup more of your history, use the `masto-backup.py` script described below.

 The Mastodon.social instance is rate-limited to something like 300 calls per 5 minutes.
 This script uses 3 calls at most per run; if the